-In particular, the Sketch glitch has served an interesting role, revealing both the ways that glitches can be used to help redefine paths through a speedrun, but also how they illustrate collaborative community practices in doing so.
-Speedrunners have taken the Sketch glitch and spent a great deal of time and effort cracking it open.
+In particular, glitches can be used to help redefine paths through a speedrun, but also how they illustrate collaborative community practices in doing so.
+Speedrunners have taken a certain glitch in FFVI - the "Sketch glitch" - and spent a great deal of time and effort cracking it open.
 As a glitch is an uncorrected bug wherein the game executes code that it was not intended to, this can lead to a variety of situations including hard locking or freezing, "soft locking" where the game is stuck and cannot go on but the player can still interact with the game, or other unintended consequences.
 It is the unintended consequences that are most exploited by speedrunners.

 For instance, in FFVI, using the skill Sketch, an effective speedrunning approach is to insert a certain spell in the 28th slot of the magic menu that causes the game to execute code that can fill your inventory, or transport you to different locations within the game.
 With careful manipulation, this glitch can bring a player past several dungeons and bosses, saving a great deal of time on a potential speedrun.
-Using emulators, players were able to test the glitch dozens of times, changing one aspect at a time in order to determine what aspects of the game affect the glitch, then shared the results online with other runners.
-There are dozens of trial and error moments that helped to determine that it was, in fact, exactly the the 28th slot of the magic menu that impacted the glitch, not the 15th item, fourth item, or any other item one's inventory or another factor-a bizarrely specific glitch, but one that led to significant impact on the FFVI running community.
-This is perhaps the most differently well form of play within the FFVI speedrunning community.
-The runners are taking a glitch that for many people ruined their casual play experience and using their understanding of it to improve their own play.
+Using emulators, players were able to iteratively test the glitch dozens of times, changing one aspect at a time in order to determine what aspects of the game affect the glitch, then shared the results online with other runners.
+There are dozens of trial and error moments that helped to determine that it was, in fact, exactly the 28th slot of the magic menu that impacted the glitch, not the 15th item, 4th item, or an item one's inventory or another factor.
+The Sketch glitch is a bizarrely specific glitch, but one that led to significant impact on the FFVI running community.
+This is perhaps the most "differently well" form of play within the FFVI speedrunning community, insofar as the runners are taking a glitch that for many people ruined their casual play experience and using their understanding of it to improve their own play.

-In speedrunning communities there are several categories for running.
+In speedrunning communities there are several categories for running, which illustrate the impact that this single glitch has had on the competitive practices around speedrunning the game.
 These come from a deep understanding of the game and community debate and discussion about what should and should not be allowed for a given run.
 Since some glitches or bugs so fundamentally change the gameplay experience and route through the game they have crafted different categories of speedrun.
 For FFVI, these include runs that allow or disallow the Sketch glitch and require different amounts of completion of the game.
-Any% is a category where the runner completes the game however they can, getting what they need along the way, and there is no restriction on how much content of the game may be skipped.
+"Any%" is a category where the runner completes the game however they can getting only what they need along the way, and there is no restriction on how much content of the game may be skipped.
 This is further broken into two categories: With and without the Sketch glitch.
 Atop this, there are 100% versions where one needs to recruit all characters and gather all of the magical stones called espers.
 There are also glitchless versions of Any% and 100% runs, which disallow any forms of glitches.
 This allows for several different possibilities for a run, and allows for choice when it comes to which skills or set of skills will be used.